-Students are provided lockers, desks, and other equipment in which to store materials.
+Students are provided lockers, desks and other equipment in which to store materials.
 Students should clearly understand that this equipment is the property of the school and may be searched at any time.
 The use of canines or other detection devices may be used in the search.

 Items which are found in the course of a search that suggest a violation of school rules or the law may be confiscated or turned over to local authorities.
+The school reserves the right not to return items which have been confiscated.